MSN — Nursing Informatics

 About This Master of Science in Nursing (MSN) Program

-Purdue University Global's MSN in Nursing Informatics program is designed for nurses seeking to integrate technology and data into healthcare.
-Offered entirely online, this 45-credit program can be completed in 30 months, equipping you with the skills to lead in health informatics.
+The MSN in Nursing Informatics program is designed for RNs looking to specialize in data management and healthcare technology.
+Delivered 100% online, this 45-credit program can be completed in 30 months, equipping you with the skills to improve patient care through informatics.

 Accreditation